lndgalante/codewars-katas/README.md

 ## Purpose

 Doing lot of katas could help you to improve your algorithmic thinking.
 Also could help you to go with more confidence to interviews.
 I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which is a carefully curated content to help you ace your next technical interview.

-## Main Goal

-By the end of 2018 I hope to have almost all katas from 8 to 5 kyu.
-Check out my [progress](https://codewars-progress.now.sh).

 ## Repository Structure